akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 This feature allows you to automate your product imports and/or exports, and is available only for our Enterprise Edition or Growth Edition users.
 You will be able to:
-* Connect your product imports/exports to remote SFTP storages.
+* Connect your product imports/exports to remote storages.
 * Automate them by scheduling their executions.

 # Connect your import/export profile to a remote storage